yakir12/autotracker-deluxe/README.md

 ## Installation
 ### Prerequisites

-This software depends on Python 3 and pip.
+This software depends on Python 3 and pip3.
 You must have these installed to run the software (and install dependencies).

-If you've installed python and pip and the commands are giving you errors, try `python3` and `pip3` instead.

 The prefix `$:` indicates a terminal command.
 You should enter everything after the colon.

 #### Known compatibility problems